 In 1989, Babangida started making plans for the transition to the Third Nigerian Republic.

-As of 1990, small oil fields accounted for 62.1% of all Nigerian oil production, contrasting with the sixteen largest fields which produced 37.9% of Nigeria's petroleum at that time.
+As of 1990, small oil fields accounted for 62.1% of all Nigerian production.

-In 1991, Ben Okri won the prestigious Booker Prize for literature.
+In 1991, Ben Okri was awarded the Booker Prize for his literary work.

 In 1992, Babangida legalized the formation of political parties and formed the two-party system with the Social Democratic Party and National Republican Convention ahead of the 1992 general elections.

-In 1992, Babangida postponed a promised return to democracy following a coup attempt in 1990.
+In 1992, Babangida postponed a promised return to democracy.

-In August 1993, Babangida finally relinquished power to a civilian government, appointing Ernest Shonekan head of an interim national government after annulling the 1993 elections.
+In August 1993, Babangida finally kept his promise to relinquish power to a civilian government but not before appointing Ernest Shonekan head of an interim national government.

-In 1993, Shonekan's interim government was overthrown in a coup d'état led by General Sani Abacha, who used military force on a wide scale to suppress the continuing civilian unrest.
+In 1993, Shonekan's interim government was overthrown in a coup d'état led by General Sani Abacha.

-In April 1994, Nigeria's national football team, the Super Eagles, achieved their highest ranking by placing fifth in the FIFA World Rankings.
+In April 1994, Nigeria's national football team, the Super Eagles, achieved their highest FIFA World Rankings, placing fifth.

-In 1995, Nigeria was temporarily expelled from the Commonwealth of Nations when it was ruled by the Abacha regime.
+In 1995, Nigeria was temporarily expelled from the Commonwealth of Nations due to being ruled by the Abacha regime.

-In 1995, it was estimated that around 21,000 Nigerian doctors were practising in the United States alone.
+In 1995, an estimated 21,000 Nigerian doctors were practising in the United States alone.

 In 1995, the government hanged environmentalist Ken Saro-Wiwa on trumped-up charges, leading to Nigeria's suspension from the Commonwealth.

-In the 1996 Summer Olympics, Nigeria won the gold medal for football, becoming the first African football team to win gold in Olympic football.
+In 1996, Nigeria won the gold medal for football at the Summer Olympics, becoming the first African football team to achieve this feat.

-In 1998, the regime of General Sani Abacha came to an end with his death.
-His successor, General Abdulsalami Abubakar, adopted a new constitution on 5 May 1999, which provided for multiparty elections.
+In 1998, the regime of General Sani Abacha came to an end upon his death.

-On 29 May 1999, Abubakar handed over power to former military ruler General Olusegun Obasanjo, as President of Nigeria, marking the beginning of the Fourth Nigerian Republic.
+On 29 May 1999, Abubakar handed over power to former military ruler General Olusegun Obasanjo, who won the 1999 presidential election, as President of Nigeria.

 On 5 May 1999, General Abdulsalami Abubakar adopted a new constitution, which provided for multiparty elections.